 Additionally, a 2017 study performed on mice concluded that the microbiome is necessary for balancing gene regulators in the brain known as miRNAs.
 Its findings were based on observations of mice living in germ-free environments that ended up with unusual amounts of anxiety.
 After researchers reintroduced gut bacteria to the mice, the gene regulators normalised, proving that probiotics could be necessary for maintaining mental health.

 So how do you keep your gut health in check?
 "Generally speaking, a diet filled with a variety of real, whole foods is ideal for supporting gut function," says Lipman.
 That means green, leafy vegetables, healthy fats, and quality protein like well-sourced animal proteins, wild-caught fish, beans, and lentils.

 "Sadly, the Standard America Diet is the epitome of foods that should be avoided for gut health, brain health, energy, and everything in between," Lipman explains.
-In order to keep your gut in top condition, you'll want to avoid processed and packaged foods that contain preservatives, coloring, and sweeteners.
+In order to keep your gut in top condition, you'll want to avoid processed and packaged foods that contain preservatives, colouring, and sweeteners.
 Lipman also advises steering clear of sugar, gluten, nonorganic soy, factory-farmed meats and dairy, processed vegetable oils, and even some gluten-free grains.